 This course provides leadership and management guidelines for the project manager in a variety of situations.
-Principles of effective planning, motivation communication and throughout the project life cycle are the focus of this course.
+Principles of effective planning, communication and motivation throughout the project life cycle are the focus of this course.
 Project Leadership and Communication presents principles of project control from initiation through execution to closure in a clear and practical manner.